 Additional BlinkX Troubleshooting information can be found here.

 What happens if there is a conflict between schedules?

-If multiple schedules have been set and there is a conflict between them, priority is given to the lower numbered schedule.
+If multiple overlapping schedules have been set and there is a conflict between the start times, priority is given to the lower numbered schedule.
 For example, schedule 1 has priority over schedule 2.

 What is the BlinkX Event Log?

 When BlinkX encounters a problem, an entry is saved into the Event Log.
 You can access the BlinkX's Event Log when connected to BlinkX's WiFi and using your webbrowser to navigate to the URL: